fctanglao/ComputerArchitectureLabs/Lab 1/README.md

 - Adder is connected to the MUX and IF/ID latch
 ### Expected Inputs & Outputs
 - PCSrc select signal from the EX/MEM latch
-- Branch-target address from the EX/MEM latch
+- Branch target address from the EX/MEM latch
 - PC + 4 (NPC)
 - Fetched instructions (IR)